 Chrome delete vinyl wrap transforms your vehicle's appearance at a fraction of repaint costs.
-Learn costs, benefits, and why Bay Area owners are obsessed with this upgrade.
+Learn costs, benefits, and why Bay Area owners are obsessed with

 There's a reason every new car design is dropping chrome trim.
 It looks dated.